khushi0526/fsm-based-iot-embedded-system/code/Day19/README.md

-# Day 19 – Smart Dustbin (Automatic Lid)
+# Day 19 – Smart Dustbin using Ultrasonic Sensor and Servo Motor (Arduino UNO)

 ## 📌 Objective

-To design a smart dustbin that automatically opens its lid when a person brings their hand near the sensor using ESP32 and an ultrasonic sensor.
+To design an application-level project that automatically opens and closes a dustbin lid using an ultrasonic sensor and a servo motor when a user’s hand is detected nearby.

 ---

 ## 🛠 Hardware Used

-ESP32
+* Arduino UNO
-HC-SR04 Ultrasonic Sensor
+* HC-SR04 Ultrasonic Sensor
-SG90 Servo Motor
+* SG90 Servo Motor
-Breadboard
+* Breadboard
-Jumper Wires
+* Jumper Wires

 ---